General Laboratory Rules

 What constitutes a hazard?
 A hazard contains a certain element of risk that may lead to a dangerous situation, resulting in serious injuries or even death.
 These situations may be present or could arise out of a set of circumstances.
 Simply put, it is "an accident waiting to happen" but by taking steps to control the hazards, we can greatly reduce the incidents of their occurrences.

-If you spot an existing or potential hazard, you are encouraged to complete the Hazard Reporting Form and to forward it to the Safety Committee.
-This process allows staff and students to report hazardous conditions or practices to the committee for review so that corrective action can be promptly taken to eliminate or reduce the risks associated with the hazards.
+If you spot an existing or potential hazard, you are encouraged to complete the Hazard Reporting Form.
+This process allows staff and students to report hazardous conditions or practices to the SCSE Safety Committee for review so that corrective action can be promptly taken to eliminate or reduce the risks associated with the hazards.

 SCSE staff are aware of the protocol for reporting workplace incidents.
-The School adopts NTU Office of Health and Safety's (OHS) standard operating procedure for workplace incident reporting and investigation.
+The School adopts the standard operating procedure set by NTU’s Office of Health, Safety and Emergency (OHSE) for workplace incident reporting and investigation.

 All incidents reporting and investigation are documented, filed and made available to management and supervisors to review the existing risk assessment and implement suitable control measures.